Operation – Image processing blocks – Standard sharpening – Displays and analysis – Remosaicing

 Image Processing can also operate on batches of images, automatically reading, processing and saving images in the batch.

-Image Processing was primarily designed as an educational application to help customers learn how common image degradations and processing affect measurements and appearance.
+Image Processing was initially designed as an educational application to help customers learn how common image degradations and processing affect measurements and appearance.
 It was inspired by a short course on image processing taught by Majid Rabbani at the Image Sensors and Electronic Imaging conferences.

 Enhancements in Imatest 5.0